GalenScott/Writing-Portfolio/samples/README.md

 These guides focus on clarity, accessibility, and user success.

 ---
+## Source of Truth (SoT) Documents

+Source of Truth documents serve as the authoritative reference for a process, system, or dataset.
+- <a href="Product_SourceofTruth_Template.doc.pdf">Source of Truth Template</a>
+- <a href="Product Executive Summary Template.pdf">Executive Summary Template</a>
+- Mock-up Source of Truth and Executive Summary

+**Common elements include:**
+- Definitions and terminology
+- Ownership and governance
+- Data or process lineage
+- Versioning and change history
+- Links to related documentation

+These documents ensure consistency and alignment across teams.

+---
 ##  High-Level Workflow Overviews

 High-Level Overviews explain how a system, process, or workflow functions from an architectural or operational perspective.